lucasnell/gameofclones-data/scripts/README.md

 * `00-stability-shared.R` contains code that is shared among at least two `4-stability` files.

-* `01-aphid-dispersal.R` makes figures 3A and S10.
+* `01-aphid-dispersal.R` makes figures 3A, S11, and S12.
 Both relate to how aphid dispersal
   changes the stability and equilibrium states of the system using simulations that match the experiments.

-* `02-wasp-dispersal.R` makes figures 3B and S11.
+* `02-wasp-dispersal.R` makes figures 3B and S13.
 Both relate to how wasp dispersal
   changes the stability and equilibrium states of the system using simulations that match the field.

-* `03-trajectories-experiments.R` creates figure S8:
+* `03-trajectories-experiments.R` creates figure S9:
   'Example trajectories for the model parameterized for the experiment (fig. 2) in which parasitoids occur only in patch 1.'

-* `04-stationary-points.R` creates figure S9:
+* `04-stationary-points.R` creates figure S10:
   'Illustration of three stationary points in the model parameterized for the lab experiment.'

+* `05-trajectories-field.R` creates figure S14:
+  'For the model parameterized for the field data (fig. 3C,D), time trajectories of susceptible aphid clones (yellow), resistant clones (green), and parasitoids (purple).'

-* `05-trajectories-field-high-d.R` creates figure S13:
+* `06-trajectories-field-high-d.R` creates figure S15:
   'Consequences of increasing parasitoid dispersal on the persistence of the resistant clone.'

-* `06-trajectories-field.R` creates figure S12:
-  'For the model parameterized for the field data (fig. 3C,D), time trajectories of susceptible aphid clones (yellow), resistant clones (green), and parasitoids (purple).'